 2. Elevated Pike Push-Up

 The elevated pike push-up takes you one step closer to emulating the handstand push-up.
 Those shoulder blades will get a workout with this one.

-3. Plank to Alternate Pike
+3. Plank To Alternate Pike

 4. Pike Crunch

 The Pike Crunch adds a bit more core work to the shoulder exercise.
+We like core work!

 5. Push-Back Push-Up